stevehollx/global-road-and-trail-climbs/README.md

 - Climb list © 2025 Steve Holl

 > ⚠️ While commercial use is permitted under ODbL, we kindly ask that commercial entities
-> contact us before redistributing this dataset as part of a paid product.
+> contact me before redistributing this dataset as part of a paid product, and acknlowedgement/credits
+> to me are required on any intergrations or implementations.